 There's a simple trick to reduce the repayment period of your mortgage and save thousands of dollars over the course of your loan: Make extra payments that are applied to your principal.
 Borrowers pay extra in a few different ways.
 For many people,Perhaps the simplest way to organize this process is by making 1 extra payment a year.
 If you can't pay an additional whole payment in one month, you can divide your payment by 12 and write a check for that additional amount monthly.
 Finally, you can pay a half payment every other week.
 Each of these options yields slightly different results, but each will significantly shorten the length of your mortgage and lower your total interest paid.

-If, for example, you were to receive a surprise windfall three years into your mortgage, paying several thousand dollars into your home's principal will shorten the repayment period of your loan and save a huge amount on mortgage interest over the duration of the loan.
-Unless the loan is very large, even a few thousand dollars applied early can produce huge benefits over the life of the loan.
+It may not be possible for you to pay more every month or even every year.
+But you should remember that most mortgages allow additional payments at any time.
+Whenever you come into unexpected money, consider using this provision to make a one-time additional payment on your principal.
+If, for example, you receive a very large gift or tax refund five years into your mortgage, investing a few thousand dollars into your mortgage principal can reduce the duration of your loan and save enormously on mortgage interest over the life of the loan.
+Unless the loan is very large, even small amounts applied early can produce huge savings over the life of the loan.

 Mortgage Rates Changes On a daily basis and can vary depending on your unique situation. simply use the quick form below to instantly recieve free and accurate rate quotes.